 Preserving tropical forests is possible, and it can happen if stakeholders working to tackle the issue deploy systemic solutions that take into account these competing pressures of growing agricultural demand, sustaining livelihoods and ensuring economic development.

 Further reading All related content

-Investing in trees: global companies are restoring forests
+Investing in trees: global companies are protecting and restoring forests

 People need to be central to climate change solutions